Novels About Quilting, Knitting, and Crocheting

 The Book Girls Say…

-Some classify Silver as a rom-com writer, but One Night On the Island is much more of a life story than a love story.
+Some classify Silver as a rom-com writer, but One Night on the Island is much more of a life story than a love story.
 The characters are genuine and flawed yet resilient.
 Be sure to grab the box of tissues before you curl up to read this book!

 Also Featured on These Book Lists: